 Congress delegated to the Attorney General the authority to determine whether a jurisdiction has substantially implemented Title I of the Adam Walsh Child Protection and Safety Act of 2006, the Sex Offender Registration and Notification Act (SORNA) (see 34 U.S.C. § 20927).
-The SORNA National Guidelines interpret and define "substantial implementation" and further clarify that the SMART Office is responsible for determining whether a jurisdiction has substantially implemented SORNA requirements (see The National Guidelines for Sex Offender Registration and Notification, July 2008, pp. 38047-38048).
+The SORNA National Guidelines interpret and define “substantial implementation” and further clarify that the SMART Office is responsible for determining whether a jurisdiction has substantially implemented SORNA requirements (see The National Guidelines for Sex Offender Registration and Notification, Federal Register, July 2, 2008, pp. 38047-48).

-When making a substantial implementation determination, the SMART Office is required to follow the standards set forth in SORNA and the National Guidelines, which indicate that jurisdictions' programs cannot be approved if they substitute some basically different approach to sex offender registration and notification that does not incorporate SORNA's baseline requirements or if they dispense wholesale with categorical requirements set forth in SORNA.
-The substantial implementation standard does contemplate that there is some latitude to approve a jurisdiction's implementation efforts, even if they do not exactly follow in all respects the specifications of SORNA or the National Guidelines.
+When making a substantial implementation determination, the SMART Office is required to follow the standards set forth in SORNA and the Attorney General Guidelines, which indicate that jurisdictions’ programs cannot be approved if they substitute some basically different approach to sex offender registration and notification that does not incorporate SORNA's baseline requirements or if they dispense wholesale with categorical requirements set forth in SORNA.
+The substantial implementation standard does contemplate that there is some latitude to approve a jurisdiction’s implementation efforts, even if they do not exactly follow in all respects the specifications of SORNA or the National Guidelines.

 To download all of the documents, click here.